Tazmainiandevil/Useful.Extensions/README.md

 var utc = SystemTime.UtcNow();
 ```

-To setup a time in the unit tests so that when System.Now() or System.UtcNow() is called it will be a specified date/time
+To set up a time in the unit tests so that when System.Now() or System.UtcNow() is called it will be a specified date/time

 ```csharp
 SystemTime.Now = () => new DateTime(2000, 1, 1, 10, 10, 47);